mnhomelab/Saving-Bot/README.md

 </td>
 <td width="55%" valign="top">

 **Main Menu** shows the active year at the top so you always know which file you're working in.
 Eight options cover every use case.

+Type `Sbot` to open the menu.
+There is also a hidden keyword that works the same way.

-Option 8 dynamically shows Stop or Resume based on your current backup preference.
+Option 8 dynamically shows **Stop** or **Resume** based on your current backup preference — each person controls their own.

-Send the number of your choice to proceed.
+Send `0` or `back` at any step to go one level up.

 </td>
 </tr>